pishoyg/coptic/README.md

    learning process, and it will save learners the time that they have to spend on looking up the obscure vocabulary or unfamiliar terms.

-1. Link Scriptorium lemmas to Marcion Keys.
+1. **Link Scriptorium lemmas to Marcion Keys.** (100 hours, delegate)

    This may make it possible to include the meaning, literature citations, and perhaps other data.

+   It might also make it possible to expand Scriptorium's dictionary.

 1. Add a meanings that would be displayed on top before Crum's translation.
    Some of Crum's translations are obscure or archaic, and some are outdated because we understand the meaning of the word better than he did back then.
-   We could use St. Shenouda's Simple Bohairic English dictionary for that, or perhaps Scriptorium.
+   We could use St. Shenouda's Simple Bohairic English dictionary for that, or Scriptorium's dictionary.
    (low-priority)

 1. Collect more explanatory notes. (low-priority)

-1. Add literature citations.
-Perhaps from Scriptorium?
-Perhaps from the Bible? (low-priority)

 1. Fix the typos in the data retrieved from Crum.
 The current dataset is high-quality, and has a very small number of typos.
 However, they do exist.